Surprising Body Changes During Pregnancy – Podcast Ep 33 - Baby Chick

 1. You Might Be Sweating . . .
 A Lot

-Something common during pregnancy and postpartum is increased sweating.
+Increased sweating is common during pregnancy and postpartum.
 However, hyperhidrosis is the most common and severe in the first and third trimesters.1 Many women feel sweaty early in their pregnancies, and night sweats are pretty common.
 Some women have also reported having hot flashes while pregnant.

 This brings us to our next point . . .